trachanh1609/PokerGame/README.md

 - There are 2 players at the moment : User and the House.

-To play the game, open Terminal and go to PokerGame directory Execute this command
+To play the game, open Terminal and go to PokerGame directory then execute this command

 MacBook-Pro:PokerGame User$ python Poker.py